 There is no stereotypical portrait of an alcoholic.
 Men and women from all sorts of different racial, financial and educational backgrounds suffer from the same problem.
 If you’re reading this, chances are that you’re looking for help for yourself or a loved one.

 Seeking out information online is a great first step toward overcoming alcohol addiction.
-This brief guide will offer tips on how to stop drinking alcohol and explore the best route of treatment.
+This brief guide will offer tips on how to quit drinking alcohol and explore the best route of treatment.
 You can also use this advice if you’re trying to help someone stop drinking.

 First, let’s start off by defining alcoholism.